cloudposse/atmos/website/docs/cli/commands/describe/describe-dependants.md

 - `stage` - the `stage` where the dependant Atmos component is provisioned

 - `stack` - the Atmos stack where the dependant Atmos component is provisioned

+- `stack_slug` - the Atmos stack slug (concatenation of the Atmos stack and Atmos component)

 - `spacelift_stack` - the dependant Spacelift stack.
 It will be included only if the Spacelift workspace is enabled for the dependant Atmos component in the Atmos stack in the `settings.spacelift.workspace_enabled` section (either directly in the component's `settings.spacelift.workspace_enabled`